 The program in "Landscape Architecture - Land Landscape Heritage" integrates technical, natural and agronomical sciences, as well as historical, cultural and social studies.
 T ... +

-Cultural heritage is a valuable resource for sustainable development of the environment we live in.
-KU Leuven's Advanced Master of Conservation of Monuments and Sites is an ad ... +
+Cultural heritage is a valuable resource for the sustainable development of the environment we live in.
+KU Leuven's Advanced Master of Conservation of Monuments and Sites is a ... +